kolkhis/psc/src/u8lab.md

 2. Set a filter for “change management”.

-   - a.
-How many STIGs do you see?
+   - How many STIGs do you see?

 3. Review the wording, what is meant by a robust change management process?
-   - a.
-Do you think this can be applied in just one STIG?
+   - Do you think this can be applied in just one STIG?
 Why or why not?
-   - b.
-What type of control is being implemented with change management in these STIGS?
+   - What type of control is being implemented with change management in these STIGS?
-   - i.
-Is it different across the STIGs or all the same?
+     - Is it different across the STIGs or all the same?

 ### Monitoring configuration drift with Aide